 Chavez’s opponents are confident that this Sunday, Capriles will unseat the long-ruling leftist leader, a refrain previously heard before eventual defeats.

 Yet the incumbent is a political survivor and remains popular at home.
-But there are signals, observers say, that this time Chavez really is on the ropes.
+But there were signals, observers said, that this time Chavez really was on the ropes.

 Chavez’s influence over Latin America’s left-leaning governments has often rankled the United States, Venezuela’s largest trading partner.
 Venezuela is the fourth-largest exporter of oil to the United States.
 Despite that tight economic relationship, the two countries are not exactly close allies: Chavez often rails against the U.S. and its allies as “imperialists.”